RenaudAvenas/Oxard.XControls/README.md

 - Button

 You can now have customizable buttons which inherits from ContentControl.
 Button is a good example of how to use TouchManager
+- CheckBox

+This control has been added in this version

 ## v1.0.0.0
 - Basics